skynetservices/skynet-archive/README.md

-		-version - limit results to instances of the specified version of service -region - limit results to instances in the specified region -host - limit results to instances on the specified host
+		-version - limit results to instances of the specified version of service -region - limit results to instances in the specified region -host - limit results to instances on the specified host -registered - (true, false) limit results to instances that are registered (accepting requests)
 	regions: List all regions available that meet the specified criteria
 	services: List all services available that meet the specified criteria -host - limit results to the specified host